Choosing the Right Coaching Assessment

 - What "gold standard" psychometric assessment means in professional coaching

-- The major categories of assessment tools used in leadership and coaching
+- The major categories of assessment tools used in coaching and leadership development

-- Widely used tools that do not meet gold-standard criteria, and why
+- Widely used tools that do not meet gold-standard psychometric criteria, and why

 What “Gold Standard” Means in Coaching Assessments